 - Keep it very inspiring and positive.

 WHEN YOU’RE READY, I WANT TO HELP YOU BECOME MORE SUCCESSFUL WITH YOUR PINTEREST EFFORTS.

 Here are 4 ways we can do this together:

-  1. Wanna make get your Pinterest traffic machine humming?
+- Wanna get your Pinterest traffic machine humming?
 Grab my “How to get your Pinterest account up and running in 30 minutes or less!”
 CLICK HERE.

-  3. Next Steps… Want to learn how to get your Pinterest account up and running SUCCESSFULLY in just 48 hours?
+- Next Steps… If you are a business owner and want to learn how to get your Pinterest account up and running SUCCESSFULLY in just 48 hours?
 Introducing the Weekend Warrior course!
-Sign up for a limited time at $97!
 CLICK HERE.